What is Function in Python?

-A Function in Python is used to utilize the code in more than one place in a program.
-It is also called method or procedures.
-Python provides you many inbuilt functions like print(), but it also gives freedom to create your own functions.
+A Function in Python is a piece of code which runs when it is referenced.
+It is used to utilize the code in more than one place in a program.
+It is also called method or procedure.
+Python provides many inbuilt functions like print(), input(), compile(), exec(), etc. but it also gives freedom to create your own functions.